 - The original Yu-Gi-Oh! run had the story set in Domino City at its seediest, but through Dark Yugi's justice-dispensing Penalty Games and gradual transition to larger stories, the series is ultimately idealistic despite the massive amounts of trauma the characters go through.

 - GX started out highly idealistic, gradually became cynical, and then became idealistic again.

-- ARC-V goes back and forth on the scale, ultimately ending as idealistic.
+- ARC-V goes back and forth on the scale, ultimately ending as idealistic.note

 - Yu-Gi-Oh!
 VRAINS starts out cynical and grows more idealistic.

 - Write What You Know: If Takahashi's themes and moods he presents are to be indicated, his content sheds light on some of Japan's less affable aspects of life, including how High School Is Hell and society's unscrupulous and exploitative side of things.
-A chapter in the initial Yu-Gi-Oh manga had Yugi win by default against an abusive teacher; it should be noted that Takahashi had an incident in high school in where a teacher caught him in class drawing comics and compared him to a defecating machine.
+A chapter in the initial Yu-Gi-Oh manga had Yugi win by default against an abusive teacher; it should be noted that Takahashi had an incident in high school in which a teacher caught him in class drawing comics and compared him to a defecating machine.
 Kaiba is also said to have been based on an extremely vain card gamer he heard of from his friends, and it wouldn't be of surprise that some of the antagonists of the day were the same in this regard as well.
-On the brighter side of things, Takahashi's love of gaming in general is a heavy focus as it is his main hobby.
+On the brighter side of things, Takahashi's love of gaming in general was a heavy focus as it was his main hobby.
 The circumstances of his death also immediately led to fans writing about how he himself proved to be the same type of sacrificial hero as the main characters in his franchise.